OpenNews/srccon/local_guide.md

 [http://izzysicecream.com/locations/minneapolis/](http://izzysicecream.com/locations/minneapolis/)
 2.1 miles
 1100 South 2nd Street
 Izzy's ice cream is so, so, so good.
-And it's right next to Gold Medal Park and the Gutrhie Theater.
+And it's right next to Gold Medal Park and the Guthrie Theater.

 ### Urban Growler Brewing Co.